What is the aorta?

 - Following care instructions for chronic conditions that damage blood vessels.
 Your healthcare provider may prescribe medications to lower high blood pressure and cholesterol or control blood sugar levels.

-- Limiting alcoholic drinks to one or two per day or avoiding them altogether.
+- Limiting drinks containing alcohol to one or two per day or avoiding them altogether.

 - Managing stress.